root-project/web/manual/python/index.md

     add_dependencies(AnalysisLib G__AnalysisLib)
    ```
 1. Implement the C++ side, and compile the library using CMake.
-1. On the Python side, load the library/libraries with high-performance C++ in one go:
+1. On the Python side, load the libraries with high-performance C++ in one go:
    ```python
    import ROOT
    ROOT.gSystem.Load('./libAnalysisLib.so')